DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 [^41]: Selwyn, ‘Reconsidering Political and Popular Understandings of
     the Digital Divide’: 346.

-[^42]: M. Warschauer, ‘Dissecting the 'Digital Divide': A Case Study in
+[^42]: M. Warschauer, ‘Dissecting the “Digital Divide”: A Case Study in
     Egypt’, *The Information Society* 194 (2003): 297-304.

     P. Norris, ‘The Worldwide Digital Divide’, Annual Meeting of the